The purpose of the Vasculitis Foundation Research Program is to provide one- or two-year seed grants to support pilot studies in researching:

 Gene Expression Profile of Temporal Arteries of Giant Cell Arteritis

 Environmental Factors in the Pathogenesis of Wegener’s Granulomatosis

-Daniel Albert, MD, University of Pennsylvania School of Medicine
+Daniel Albert, MD, University of Pennsylvania School of Medicine, Philadelphia, PA

 Localized Wegener’s Granulomatosis: Epidemiological, clinical and histopathological characteristics

-Dr. Peer Malte Aries and Professor Wolfgang L. Gross, MD
+Peer Malte Aries, MD, and Prof. Wolfgang L. Gross, MD

 Department of Rheumatology, University Hospital of Schleswig-Holstein